mismoteam/tech-talks/README.md

 sample-apps
 ===========

-For sample applications used in brown bags and tech talks
+This repository is for sample applications or components used in Log(N) brown bags and tech talks.